communityinclusion/communityinclusion.org/src/pages/onlinelearning/ces_acre_faq.md

 ---
-title: "CES ACRE FAQ"
+title: "College of Employment Services:
+What is the ACRE Supplement?
+"
 path: "/onlinelearning/ces_acre_faq"
 date: 2022-02-01
 posttype: "page"
 thumbnail: "../../images/ICI.png"
 ---
-<h2>What is the College of Employment Services ACRE Supplement?</h2>
-<p>We offer a bundle of CES courses that include 11 courses plus an activity and field work component.
-This bundle is called the ACRE Supplement. </p>
+<p>College of Employment Services (CES) courses have all the information learners need to feel confident, knowledgeable, and ready to work in employment services for people with disabilities. </p>

 <h2>What is ACRE? </h2>
-ACRE is a national membership organization that reviews and approves competency-based training curricula.
-ACRE has certified our courses.
-ACRE stands for Association of Community Rehabilitation Educators.
-ACRE's mission is to advocate through education to improve the quality of employment services and employment outcomes for people with disabilities.
+<p>ACRE is the <em>Association of Community Rehabilitation Educators</em>, a national membership organization that reviews and approves competency-based training curricula.
+ACRE certifies our College of Employment Services (CES) courses.
+ACRE's mission is to advocate through education to improve the quality of employment services and employment outcomes for people with disabilities.</p>

+<h2>What is the ACRE Supplement?</h2>
+<p>The CES ACRE Supplement is a self-guided training that includes 11 CES courses plus activities and field work.
+Learners who complete the ACRE Supplement training will receive a Certificate of Achievement and be listed on the ACRE Certificate Registry. </p>

 <h2>How can my staff earn an ACRE Certificate?</h2>
 <p>Your staff must complete the 2-part ACRE Supplement training to earn the nationally recognized ACRE certificate:</p>